guijiangheng/nano-toast/README.md

 ### Headless

-You can use `toast.custom` to render an unstyled toast with custom jsx while maintaining the functionality.
+You can pass `jsx` to render an unstyled toast with custom jsx while maintaining the functionality.

 ```tsx
 const promise = new Promise<string>((resolve, reject) => {